catppuccin/prismlauncher/README.md

 3. Unzip the Catppuccin theme of your choice in the `themes` folder.

 4. Restart Prism Launcher, then open global settings.
-In the `Launcher` section, click the `User Interface` tab and under the `Colors` dropdown select the Catppuccin theme you downloaded.
+In the `Launcher` section, click the `User Interface` tab and under the `Widgets` dropdown select the Catppuccin theme you downloaded.
 Press the `Close` button and the theme will be applied.

 ## FAQ